lazorfuzz/python-hacklib/README.md

 for p in passwords:
     htmldata = ac.login('http://yourwebsite.com/login', 'admin', p)
-    if htmldata and 'try again' not in htmldata: print 'Password is', p
+    if htmldata and 'welcome' in htmldata.lower():
+        print 'Password is', p
         break
+    # For HTTP Basic Authentication logins, simply use 'if htmldata:'
 ```